kartik-venugopal/aural-player/README.md

 3. Click on the lock icon in the bottom left corner, if it is shown as locked.
 Enter your macOS password to authenticate.
 4. Click the + button and select Aural.app in the file browser that opens, to add Aural Player to the list of apps allowed to control your computer.
 See image above.

+**NOTE** - You will have to repeat this process when you upgrade to a new version of the app, because the macOS Accessibility permissions are tied to a single instance of the app.

 ### Compatibility

 **User**: macOS 10.12 (Sierra) or later versions